simplify9/Serverless/README.md

 [![Unit Tests](https://img.shields.io/azure-devops/tests/simplify9/Github%20Pipelines/156)](https://img.shields.io/azure-devops/tests/simplify9/Github%20Pipelines/156)

 # SW.Serverless
-*SW.Serverless* is a package that provides a library with functions to facilitate running an auto-scaling serverless service, made to aid users in deploying programs without the hassle of worrying about the underlying infrastructure.
+*SW.Serverless* is a package that includes a library and functions made to allow users to write and deploy projects without worrying about the underlying infrastructure.

-*SW.Serverless* provides:
-1. Installing an adapter, utility, or program on the cloud
-2. Downloading and running your program
-3. Returning the results of said program during runtime

 ## Getting Started with SW.Serverless
-Once you have your program ready for installation, it's all smooth sailing from there.
+Once you have your program ready for installation it's all smooth sailing from there.
 1. Upload your program onto the [installer](https://github.com/simplify9/Serverless/blob/master/SW.Serverless.Installer/Program.cs)
-2. Watch as *SW.Serverless* handles the elbow grease, with its handy [runner](https://github.com/simplify9/Serverless/blob/master/SW.Serverless.Sdk/Runner.cs)
+2. Once your program is installed, allow the [runner](https://github.com/simplify9/Serverless/blob/master/SW.Serverless.Sdk/Runner.cs) to handle all the elbow-grease.
 3.

-## Getting support 👷
-If you encounter any bugs, don't hesitate to submit an [issue](https://github.com/simplify9/Serverless/issues).
-We'll get back to you promptly!